tektronix/tm_devices/docs/advanced/signal_generators.md

 #### AWG5K/AWG7K

-The AWG5K/7K series instruments are signal generators focused on waveform generation which operate on Windows.
+The AWG5K/7K series instruments are signal generators focused on waveform generation and operate on the Windows operating system.
 They accept communication through [TCPIP](default:TCPIP) and [GPIB](default:GPIB) interfaces.

 `set_output_signal_path()` is uniquely defined within the AWG5K and AWG7K classes, as it will set the value for